 - Protecting the security of health information to ensure that confidentiality is maintained, and all health information is managed in accordance with applicable Federal, State, and accrediting agencies' requirements

 - Reviewing, processing, organizing and saving medical records with accuracy.

 - Electronically record data for collection, storage, analysis, retrieval, and reporting.

 - Resolving or clarifying information with conflicting, missing, or unclear information by consulting with clinical staff or other appropriate staff.

-- Entering data, such as Service Providers, Referring Physicians, Pharmacies, etc. into the EMR
+- Entering data, such as Service Providers, Referring Physicians, Pharmacies, Merging Charts, etc. into the EMR

 - Identify opportunities that can improve efficiency of business processes and support Health Information Systems strategy

-- Provide support to the clinical staff for various software systems, to include electronic medical record and web portal systems.
-Support to include new employee training, re-training, onsite and/or online technical assistance, create/edit/upgrade training documentation, maintenance of training records, and other related tasks as assigned.
+- Provide support to the clinical staff for various software systems, to include electronic medical record and web portal systems, electronic sharing and receiving of images.

 - Plan, develop, maintain, or operate a variety of health record indexes or storage and retrieval systems to collect, classify, store, or analyze information.